-Where the criminal history check occurred greater than two years prior or a criminal history check has not ever been undertaken, the manager, principal, supervisor must request the employee’s consent to undertake a criminal history check.
+Where the criminal history check occurred greater than two years prior or a criminal history check has not ever been undertaken, the panel chair, manager, principal, supervisor must request the employee’s consent to undertake a criminal history check.

 1. Request for criminal history check

 - the panel chair, manager, principal or supervisor must sight and validate the original identification for the candidate during the selection process.

 - the requesting officer submits the request through Service Catalogue Online (SCO).

 If the applicant is an existing departmental employee, they will receive an email advising them to complete the Request for CHC form through SCO.
 Note that internal employees without a departmental email address may complete the CHC consent form.